sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2017-06-06-statistical-inference.md

 ---
-title: Statistics
+title: Statistical Inference
 author: Sanjay Meena
 layout: single
 sitemap: true
-published: false
+published: true
-excerpt: Statistics
+series: statistical_inference
+excerpt: Statistics are the foundations of Data Analysis.
+Statistical Inference is a process of deducing properties of an underlying distribution by analysis of data.
 categories: [Tech]
 tags: [NLP, Statistics]
-keywords: Statistics
-description : Statistical Inference
+keywords: Statistical Inference
+description : Statistics are the foundations of Data Analysis.
+Statistical Inference is a process of deducing properties of an underlying distribution by analysis of data.
-share: twitter facebook linkedin
+share: twitter linkedin
 ---

+{% include series.html %}

 <script type="text/javascript"
     src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">